peteburtis/ProxSentry/Readme.md

 ### Building From Source

-Building from source is encouraged; the versions in of ProxSentry in the Downloads section are often at least a features behind the master branch or the source code.
+Building from source is encouraged; the versions of ProxSentry in the Downloads section are often at least a few features behind the master branch of the source code.

 [Download](https://github.com/peteburtis/ProxSentry/zipball/master) or clone the source from github, open `ProxSentry.xcodeproj` in **Xcode 4.4** or later.
 Click `Run`.
-[Thats is all](http://twitter.com/hodgman).
+[That is all](http://twitter.com/hodgman).

 ### [Pull Requests](https://github.com/peteburtis/ProxSentry/pulls), [Bug Reports, and Feature Requests](https://github.com/peteburtis/ProxSentry/issues)...

 ...are all welcome.
+As are [wiki](https://github.com/peteburtis/ProxSentry/wiki) contributions.
 For bug reports and feature requests, visit the [issues](https://github.com/peteburtis/ProxSentry/issues) page.

 ### License